 Where men have been historically stereotyped as headstrong providers (who, for instance, refuse to ask for directions on the road), women have been pigeonholed as nurturing caregivers who unfailingly shoulder the nuclear family’s domestic burden (all while wearing a warm smile, of course).
 But as we all know, a major problem with stereotypes — and with expected gender roles, in particular — is that they leave little room for individual differences, evolution over time, and a healthy sense of flexibility under ever-changing life circumstances.

 One social expectation that fails to acknowledge the best interest of many women is the assumption that asking for help is a sign of a “weak” mother, partner, or individual.
 In an effort to maintain a sense of pride in the face of this misconception, many women struggle to ask for help — even when doing so would bring much-needed relief.
 However, it’s important to remember that the “shame” associated with reaching out for help need not be anything more than an outdated illusion.

 There are many reasons why women hesitate to ask for help in their own lives — including fear of rejection, seeming incapable, being a burden, losing control (especially in one’s own household), and the belief that we shouldn’t need to ask for help in the first place.
 But you can experience even more benefits from releasing those fears and challenging oneself to seek support anyway.

 First and foremost, follow your flight attendant’s pre-takeoff instructions: put on your own oxygen mask before assisting others.
 When you tend to your personal needs first, you can be a better partner, parent, friend, employee… you name it!
-Women are expected to nurture those close to them, sometimes at the expense of nurturing themselves.
+Society expects women to nurture those close to them, sometimes at the expense of nurturing themselves.
 Especially during challenging or chaotic times, it’s essential to find time for yourself; but because there are only so many hours in a day, and because humans have only finite emotional energy, this often necessitates asking for support.